The blanket term "Western RPG

-- ...combat, e.g. by giving the player a dialogue option to punch an NPC in the face and deal damage proportional to the PC's strength against NPC's toughness—all without ending the dialogue.
+- ...combat, e.g. by giving the players a dialogue option to punch an NPC in the face and deal damage proportional to the PC's strength against NPC's toughness—all without ending the dialogue.

 - ...stealth, e.g. with a dialogue option to distract an NPC before pickpocketing them, with the dialogue then branching depending on whether appropriate skill checks have been passed.

-- ...exploration, e.g. by letting the PC "converse" with a broken mechanism, with the "dialogue" options being to examine it, to attempt fixing it, to apply items from inventory to it, etc.
+- ...exploration, e.g. by letting the PC "converse" with a broken mechanism, with the "dialogue" options being to examine it, to attempt fixing it, to apply items from Player Inventory to it, etc.

-In short, the dialogue window is an extremely powerful tool that you should exploit to give the player a rich and unusual game experience.
+In short, the dialogue window is an extremely powerful tool that you should exploit to give the players a rich and unusual game experience.